NFFT/NFFT3.jl/docs/src/NFFT.md

 ## NFFT algorithm

-The nonequispaced fast Fourier transform [[Keiner, Kunis, Potts, 2006](#KeinerKunisPotts2006)] (NFFT or NUFFT) overcomes one of the main shortcomings of the FFT - the need for an equispaced sampling grid.
+The nonequispaced fast Fourier transform (NFFT or NUFFT), see [[Keiner, Kunis, Potts, 2006](#KeinerKunisPotts2006)], overcomes one of the main shortcomings of the FFT - the need for an equispaced sampling grid.
 Considering the evaluation of the ``d``-dimensional trigonometric polynomial

 ```math
   f \colon \mathbb{T}^d \to \mathbb{C}, \; \pmb{x} \mapsto \sum_{\pmb{k} \in I_{\pmb{N}}^d} \hat{f}_{\pmb{k}} \, \mathrm{e}^{-2 \pi \mathrm{i} \, \pmb{k} \cdot \pmb{x}}